yajivluck/COMP_559/README.txt

 by disabling CCD and letting particles fly around with no contact.

 If you want to implement a Robust and better CCD, feel free to do so as that was my next step in this project.

+I also was experimenting with using the mouse to generate gravity fields around wherever a user is clicking.
+This feature isn't finished yet, but you can try experimenting with it.